 Peter Yates AM

 Peter was CEO of Oceania Capital Partners and held the position of Chief Executive Officer of Publishing and Broadcasting Limited from 2001-2004.
-He worked in the Investment Banking industry including 15 years with Macquarie Bank where he helped establish the Japan desk.
+He worked in the Investment Banking industry including 15 years with Macquarie Bank.
 He began his career in the Tokyo Office of Booz, Allen and Hamilton.
 He holds an Honorary Doctorate from Murdoch University, a Masters from Stanford University and a Commerce degree from Melbourne University.
 He speaks Japanese, having studied at Keio University in Tokyo and Yamate High School in Yokohama.

 Tim Lester